Daremonic/payswitch-docs/features/account-management/exporting-payments-data.md

 ## Integration steps

 1. Prerequisite: You need to have an AWS account with redshift enabled.
 More details can be found here [https://aws.amazon.com/redshift/](https://aws.amazon.com/redshift/)
-2. You are required to create a new IAM role for Redshift use and provide Hyperswitch with the corresponding role ARN.
+2. You are required to create a new IAM role for Redshift use and provide PaySwitcher with the corresponding role ARN.
 This IAM role must be configured with S3 read permissions.\\

     <figure><img src="https://lh7-us.googleusercontent.com/r4vnr22w42Pz2k5V7O7TsVBrlVhDrfjYveoH-CWMnJW9XNR95k0XmJBlC9Q7lb1mpJa7aFyf9fRDDf6SHBoSLs-BP-TriQfwG57j3XhsdeJEW417zi0UO2069oDcxPEdzifYm_alen5GJsCGWhYOL2g" alt=""><figcaption><p>Example image of an IAM role created</p></figcaption></figure>
-3. After sharing the ARN with Hyperswitch, We will share the S3 bucket & path that is to be synced for data along with providing access to the IAM role from where you will be able to get files from the S3
+3. After sharing the ARN with PaySwitcher, We will share the S3 bucket & path that is to be synced for data along with providing access to the IAM role from where you will be able to get files from the S3
 4. Once the above step is done, you need to create the table schema on Redshift

     Post which you can proceed with the below